towerindustries/saintcon-terraform/homework/021_ec2_new_questions.md

 4: The instance should be associated with the security group we created above.
 5: The instance should be launched in the subnet we created above.
 6: The instance should have a tag Name with the value MyEC2Instance.

+### Question: Creating an EC2 Instance with User Data
+You are tasked with creating a new AWS EC2 instance with user data using Terraform.
+Write the Terraform code to accomplish the following:

+The EC2 instance should be in the us-west-2 region.
+The EC2 instance should be of type t2.micro.
+The EC2 instance should have user data that installs the Apache web server.

+### Question: Creating an EC2 Instance with an Attached EBS Volume
+You are tasked with creating a new AWS EC2 instance with an attached EBS volume using Terraform.
+Write the Terraform code to accomplish the following:

+The EC2 instance should be in the us-west-2 region.
+The EC2 instance should be of type t2.micro.
+The EC2 instance should have an EBS volume of 20GB attached at /dev/sdh.